 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is a correlation between reduced emergency room visits and the quality of nursing home care.
+This tells you the number of emergency room visits per thousand days of short-term care.
+There is a correlation between keeping patients out of the emergency room and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

 In Alderwood Park Health and Rehabilitation, 74.42% Percentage of Resident